RaulPPelaez/UAMMD/README.md

 -------------------

 You can use UAMMD as a library for integration into other codes or as a standalone engine.
+Checkout the [examples folder](https://github.com/RaulPPelaez/UAMMD/tree/v2.x/examples).

 ### CMake integration